 The baskets I have seen are usually made from something like expanded metal and can be eight to twenty-four inches square and twelve inches or so deep.

 Ever wonder what the water pan is really for?
-It serves a couple of purposes:
+It serves 3 main purposes:

 Some pitmasters like to put various liquids in the water pan such as apple juice, wine, seasonings, etc. which they believe influences the taste of the meat.
 I have no solid proof that it really works but you can try it for yourself and make your own decision on that.